VerseOne DXP Application Cookies

 Option Details

-Other than the essential JSESSIONID and the TS0xxxxxxx (WAF), and provided that Code Droplets are correctly configured [see below], no cookies are placed on the user's browser unless they explicitly provide permission by pressing the PECR Button.
+Other than the essential JSESSIONID and the TS0xxxxxxx (WAF), and provided that Code Droplets are correctly configured [see below], no cookies are placed on the user's browser unless they explicitly provide permission by pressing the Hide Button.
 Website administrators should use this setting for all public websites in order to be compliant with current GDPR.

 Relaxed (May 2013): Cookies on, show warning